 Anywhere from 3-5 days.
 It really depends on how airtight your storage container is and how often it’s opened and closed.
 That means less air exposure is better to keep the salsa fresh.

 You can make it spicier by adding more fresh Serrano pepper to the recipe at the beginning.

 Keep in mind that no two peppers have identical heat, so you’ll have to experiment…carefully.

 If you have already blended your salsa and want it spicier, you can add more Serrano pepper in small amounts.

 Just chop into smaller pieces before adding it to the food processor to make sure it blends more uniformly.

-How do you make homemade salsa less spicy?
+How to make salsa less spicy